cualquiercosa327/vvctre/README.md

 # Incompatibilities

 - Different movie file format
-- Different folder for mods, put mods (Luma3DS folder structure) in `user folder/sdmc/luma/titles`
+- Different folder for mods, put mods (Luma3DS folder structure) in `sdmc/luma/titles` in vvctre's data folder (you can open it from the GUI with Help -> Open Data Folder)
 - Different RPC server protocol